 Be aware that this product is for use in typical electronic equipment for general-purpose applications.
 Elpida Memory, Inc. makes every attempt to ensure that its products are of high quality and reliability.
-However, users are instructed to contact Elpida Memory's sales office before using the product in aerospace, aeronautics, nuclear power, combustion control, transportation, traffic, safety equipment, medical equipment for life support, or other such application in which especially high quality and reliability is demanded or where its failure or malfunction may directly threaten human life or cause risk of bodily injury.
+However, this product is not intended for use in the product in aerospace, aeronautics, nuclear power, combustion control, transportation, traffic, safety equipment, medical equipment for life support, or other such application in which especially high quality and reliability is demanded or where its failure or malfunction may directly threaten human life or cause risk of bodily injury.
+Customers are instructed to contact Elpida Memory's sales office before using this product for such applications.